 - You are given a mosquito net that covers the entire mattress.
 The host very cleverly hooks the nets to the beams in the roof and so you have no chance of being bitten, we sprayed ourself with insect repellant just in case.
-If you are interested, this is the only insect repellant I would recommend.
+If you are interested, the only insect repellant I would ever recommend is this one.
 It is the only one that I like the smell of and it works.

 - There is obviously no air conditioning, impossible in a room with so many cracks and openings, but each room comes with at least two fans so you are kept cool.

 - No need for sleeping bags.
 You are provided with super-soft sheets and a blanket for the nights that are chilly.

 - There is plenty of natural light provided by the many windows.
 Be warned though, if you are travelling with little kids, these windows are low.

 What Facilities Are Provided When staying In A Stilt House?